“Competing in the Olympics is every athlete’s dream”

 Rene and Christine

 Big sister Rene, competed in both Beijing (1500m) and London Olympics (marathon).
 Christine mentioned that there was a moment during the Beijing Olympics where she had to lay down her dream of one day competing in the Olympics herself; contemplating whether or not her dream was only to see her sister’s dream come true.
 For Christine, seeing Rene participate in the Olympics was first prize.
 She is her sister’s keeper and so much more.
-Love is not jealous or boastful or proud or rude (1 Corinthians 13:4).

 “Rene, not qualifying for the Olympics is disappointing for both of us; it would have been awesome doing this with her.”

 Two sisters participating in respective Olympic Games; one would think that it must be in their genes.
 Surprisingly, the Kalmer dad is not athletic at all.
 “My dad does not even watch rugby.”
-With a big smile Christine defended her parents by adding that her mom at times, socially participate in sporting events.
-Christine reckons that, this actually contributed to their success.
+With a big smile Christine defended her parents by adding that her mom at times, socially participates in sporting events.
+Christine reckons that this actually contributed to their success.
 Their parents never put any external pressure on them.
 The only motivation they have for running comes from inside.

 The Kalmer family